 | Qualified Demos Booked | 48 Demos Booked | 32.8% Response-to-Demo Pivot | Demos secured by offering a disarming calendar convenience option. |

-| Closed Customers | 12 Clients Closed | 25% Close Rate | Average Contract Value of $850/mo, successfully crossing the $10k MRR milestone. |
+| Closed Customers | 12 Clients Closed | 25% Close Rate | Average contract value of $850/mo, which crossed the $10k MRR milestone. |

-3 Core Lessons for Replicating $10k MRR
+3 core lessons for replicating $10k MRR

 - 1. Clean your lead lists aggressively.
 Automation is only as good as the data feeding it.
 If your automation outputs uncleaned company strings like "Acme Corp LLC - EMEA Division," prospects will instantly recognize the script.
 Spend real time cleaning names, titles, and company formats.